qutip/qutip-tutorials/tutorials-v4/heom/heom-1a-spin-bath-model-basic.md

 ### First of all, it is useful to look at the spectral density

-Let's look at its magnitude and width, relative to the system properties:
+Now we are ready to begin.
+Let's look at the shape of the spectral density given the bath parameters we defined above:

 ```python
 def plot_spectral_density():